ChrisWhealy/Cordova-Create/README.md

 As with the list of plugins, any values found in your local configuration file will be **added** to the zero or more values found in the global configuration file.

-The following configuration properties must be defined:
+In order to adjust the `config.xml` file, the following configuration properties must be defined:

 1. Setting `adjustConfigXml` to `true` instructs `cva-create` to adjust the `config.xml` file using the values found in the array `configXmlWidget`.
    Setting `adjustConfigXml` to `false` means that the default `config.xml` generated by Cordova will not be altered, even if values have been specified in the array `configXmlWidget`.